INRIA/scikit-learn-mooc/slides/ml_concepts.md

 ???

 So, machine learning is about engineering decision rules from the data.
-But experts can also engineer decision rules from their knowledge of the problem.
+Experts can also engineer decision rules from their knowledge of the problem.
 For instance, flower experts know that setosa irises have small petals.

 --